 The key to this healthy style of food is banchan, or traditional Korean side dishes.
 While they also offer starches like potatoes and glass noodles, there are a slew of other dishes like broccoli, seaweed, cucumbers, eggplant, bean sprouts, salad, kimchi, etc. The list goes on!

 What is kimchi, you might ask?
 Kimchi is fermented cabbage, and a staple in the Korean diet.
 It’s not at all delicious.
 Not at first.
-I actually had to force myself to eat it, but it’s worth it because it’s so dang healthy!
-Along with being a negative calorie (what other reason do you need, really), the fermenting process produces all sorts of good bacteria that benefit your digestive system.
+I actually had to force myself to eat it in the beginning, but it’s worth it because it’s so dang healthy.
+Now I love it!
+Along with being a negative calorie (what other reason do you need, really?), the fermenting process produces all sorts of good bacteria that benefit your digestive system.
 It’s definitely a taste worth acquiring.